 - Joint Pain

 Food intolerances, however, are different than either allergy or sensitivity.
 Intolerances are that the body is actually not able to digest or process a certain food because of lacking certain enzymes.
 Lactose intolerance is a common example.
 Most people know when they have food intolerances, as the effect is pretty close to after eating the food that they are intolerant to.
-The immune system actually is not activated by a food intolerance.
+The immune system actually is not activated by food intolerance.
 Food intolerances result in gut symptoms such as:

 - Gas and bloating